fzilic/informix-util/README.md

 ## scripts
 Some small utility scripts used to ease up everyday tasks
+---
+All scripts are licensed under Simplified BSD License.

 ## os-globals
 Set of environment scripts as a reminder for fresh installs